-In previous seasons there has been times when separate companies have caught fish and transferred them all into one tow cage.
-The contents of this cage were then distributed to several other companies.
+In previous seasons there have been examples when separate companies have caught fish and transferred them into a single tow cage.
+The contents of these individual tow cages have subsequently been distributed to several other companies.

-Whilst AFMA understands the reasons why this occurred, it creates significant issues with the AFMA quota decrementation system.
+While AFMA understands the reasons for these operations, it creates significant issues for the AFMA quota decrementation system.